TonyTangAndroid/DaggerTutorial/README.md

 In this commit,

 1, We remove the Activity Component that was used to be defined by ourselves.
-2, We remove the exposed interface in the ApplicationComponent.java as it is no longer necessary after we introduce the Dagger Android Module.
+2, We remove the exposed interface in the AppComponent.java as it is no longer necessary after we introduce the Dagger Android Module.
 3, The MainView is initialized together with use case in presenter as we managed to provide the MainView in MainActivityModule before the presenter is injected.